Pylons/pyramid/docs/glossary.rst

      A callable which receives a :term:`translation string` and returns a translated Unicode object for the purposes of internationalization.
 A :term:`localizer` supplies a
-     translator to a :mod:`repoze.bfg` application accessible via its ``translate`` method.
+     translator to a :mod:`pyramid` application accessible via its ``translate`` method.

    Translation Directory